-There are a number of definitions of HMOs, of which some properties require a HMO licence.
-Harrogate Borough Council only has a mandatory licensing scheme.
-For guidance on whether your property requires a HMO licence please visit our website or contact us to speak to an officer.
+There are a number of definitions of HMOs, of which some properties require an HMO licence.
+We only have a mandatory licensing scheme.
+For guidance on whether your property requires an HMO licence please visit our website or contact us to speak to an officer.

 All HMOs, including those that do not require a licence must comply with the Management Regulations;

 The Management of Houses in Multiple Occupation (England) Regulations 2006 (SI 372)